Skip to content

 • The Kentucky Arts Council does not maintain username and password information.
 If you forget or lose your username or password, open the application, click “Login” and use the prompt to reset your login information.

-• Enter the full legal name of the school or organization.
+• Enter the full legal name and corresponding information of the school, district, or organization.

 • Please contact your financial officer for the 501(c)(3) date of incorporation.
-The financial officer can also provide you with the FEIN, DUNS, UEI numbers, which you will need to complete the application.
+The financial officer can also provide you with the Unique Entity Identifier (UEI), Federal Employer Identification Number (FEIN).

 • You can look up your federal congressional district here, and your state legislative districts here.